srikanthIBM/anamoly-prediction-streams-singlestore-cp4d/README.md

 ## 10. Create dashboard using IBM Cognos Analytics

 There are 3 major steps to build a dashboard on IBM Cognos Analytics:
-- 1. Create a database connection
+- 1. Create a connection to singlestore database
 - 2. Create a module to load and publish the metadata to the cognos public folder section.
 - 3. Access the module and build the dashboard.